You can prevent deep packet inspection. Of course, you first need to know that it exists and that it threatens your online freedom.

 Bypass Deep Packet Inspection OpenVPN

-When you’re connected to a VPN server using a protocol such as OpenVPN, your data is encrypted.
+When you’re connected to a VPN server using a protocol such as OpenVPN, available from the best VPN, your data is encrypted.
 So, when your ISP scans your internet activity, all they will see is (1) that you’ve connected to an internet host and (2) jumbled, meaningless information.

 Also, all your internet traffic will be tagged with the IP address of your VPN, so no one can trace your activity back to your ISP and to you.

 Some tools, such as Octonet, actively fight VPNs, but NordVPN can overcome these attempts to frustrate you, as a VPN user.